-There is also a separate research and writing requirement which may be fulfilled by taking a two credit hour law school seminar or a two credit hour independent legal research project under the supervision of a faculty member.
+The 24 credit hours includes a writing requirement which may be fulfilled by taking a two credit hour law school seminar or a two credit hour independent legal research project under the supervision of a faculty member.
 An LL.M. student may be able to substitute the two credit hour seminar by completing a more extensive thesis under faculty supervision for up to a total of six credit hours.

 C. Elective Courses

-The remaining credits of the 24 credit hours may be taken from among any other courses in the College of Law’s course catalog except courses that are associated with service on the school’s recognized law journals.
-Other classes will be set with the help of your mentor to help guide you in your area of expertise.
-If you intend to qualify to sit for any bar exam to become a licensed attorney in the United States of America, you will need to complete the classes required by the state of your choice prior to taking the bar exam.
+All of the required 24 credit hours may be taken from among any courses in the College of Law’s course catalog, except courses that are associated with service on our law journals.
+If you intend to sit for a bar exam to become a licensed attorney, you will need to complete the classes required by the state of your choice for the bar exam.

 Additional Academic Opportunities

 Up to four credit hours may be earned through a pass / fail internship with a law firm, court, or government agency.
-The College of Law does not promise that an internship will be available to the potential LL.M. candidate, but will make best efforts to arrange one for interested candidates.
+The College of Law does not promise that an internship will be available to the potential LL.M. candidate, but we will make best efforts to assist.

 Completing a Thesis

-If a candidate chooses to write a thesis this may be completed after the candidate’s one year period of residency on the Loyola campus, but the LL.M. degree will not be awarded until the thesis is satisfactorily completed.
+If a candidate chooses to write a thesis, the thesis may be completed after the candidate’s one year period of residency.
+But the LL.M. degree will not be awarded until the thesis is satisfactorily completed.

 Certificates in Civil Law and Common Law

 The College of Law offers a program granting a Certificate in Civil Law and a Certificate in Common Law.
-This unique certification program is based upon Loyola’s dual common law and civil law curricula and encourages substantial study of the two dominant Western legal systems.
+This unique certification program is based upon Loyola’s dual common law and civil law curricula and encourages substantial study of two legal systems.
 Students choosing to complete the requirements for the certificate acquire an understanding of the conceptual framework of each legal system.
-In an era of increasing recognition of the international marketplace, an individual with this understanding is well-equipped to deal with legal issues from the perspective of the two legal systems that prevail throughout much of the world.
+In an era of increasing recognition of the international marketplace, an individual with this understanding is well-equipped to address legal issues from the perspective of the two legal systems that prevail throughout much of the world.

-An LL.M. student with a Common Law background can earn a Civil Law Certificate, and an LL.M. student with a Civil Law background can earn a Common Law Certificate.
-Please see the Loyola College of Law Bulletin for more information on the requirements needed to complete a Civil Law or Common Law Certificate.
+An LL.M. student with a Common Law background can earn a Civil Law Certificate.
+An LL.M. student with a Civil Law background can earn a Common Law Certificate.
+Please see the Loyola College of Law Bulletin for more information regarding the requirements needed to complete a Civil Law or Common Law Certificate.

-Special skills courses bring a more comprehensive approach to legal education by supplementing regular coursework with skills training taught by attorneys, judges and professors.
+Special skills courses bring a more practical approach to legal education by supplementing regular coursework with training by attorneys, judges and professors.
 The Skills course calendar offers a current listing of upcoming events.

 Summer Programs Abroad

-Our Summer Legal Studies programs take students to Austria, Greece, Hungary, and Panama and to gain a more holistic appreciation and understanding of law by immersing them in the legal systems and cultures of their host countries.
-In 2015, more than 75 students participated in these innovative programs with many students coming from accredited law schools around the country and the world who are welcome to join Loyola students in studying abroad.
+Our Summer Legal Studies programs take students to Austria, Greece and Panama and to gain a more holistic appreciation and understanding of the law by immersing them in the legal systems and cultures of their host countries.
+Each year many students participate in these innovative programs.
+LL.M. students are welcome to join JD students in studying abroad.

 Individual Faculty Mentorship

-Each LL.M. student is assigned a faculty mentor, usually a professor with a specialization in a field of study of interest to the student.
-Mentors work with the LL.M.
-Director to ensure the student’s goals and objectives for the academic program are being met, and entertaining co-curricular or career interests the student may have.
+Each LL.M. student is assigned a faculty mentor, usually a professor with a specialization in a field of study that meets the interest of the student.

-Students visit law firms and courts to bolster their practical understanding of law, and provide a comparative experience with the practice of law in their home countries.
+LL.M. students visit law firms and courts to bolster their practical understanding of law.
+Such opportunities are designed to provide a comparative experience regarding the practice of law.